kserve/modelmesh/src/main/java/com/ibm/watson/modelmesh/payload/README.md

 Processing model-mesh payloads
 =============================

+`Model-mesh` exchange `Payloads` with the models deployed within runtimes.
-In `model-mesh` the id of a given model, the method being called with its inputs and associated outputs form the `Payload`.
+In `model-mesh` a `Payload` consists of information regarding the id of the model and the _method_ of the model being called, together with some data (actual binary requests or responses) and metadata (e.g., headers).
 A `PayloadProcessor` is responsible for processing such `Payloads` for models served by `model-mesh`.

-Reasonable examples of `PayloadProcessors` include loggers of model predictions, data sinks for visualization, model quality assessment or monitoring purposes.
+Reasonable examples of `PayloadProcessors` include loggers of prediction requests, data sinks for data visualization, model quality assessment or monitoring tooling.

 A `PayloadProcessor` can be configured to only look at payloads that are consumed and produced by certain models, or payloads containing certain headers, etc.
 This configuration is performed at `ModelMesh` instance level.